This blog may contain affiliate links. Read our disclosure policy for more info.

 13. How long do you need to visit the Sea to Sky Gondola?

-At least two hours.
-If you want to do some activities at the top, such as hiking, skiing, or the Via Ferrata, we’d say allow at least half a day.
+You need at least two hours to visit the Sea to Sky Gondola.
+If you want to do some activities at the top, such as hiking, skiing, or that Via Ferrata experience, we’d say allow at least half a day.
 If you want to combine activities, then you might want to stay for the whole day!
 It’s so beautiful up here, so if you’ve got time to stick around and explore, then why not?

 14. Is the Sea to Sky Gondola Wheelchair friendly?